 Far from opening up old wounds, we're learning at last to come to terms with all those old scars.

 DUP leader David Irvine was also at the launch and commented on the significance of the occasion.

 ...we in Northern Ireland are looking at a more positive backdrop than we've ever seen before.
 We're reminded of the thought that we're on a journey as well.
 Perhaps not in emigration, but certainly a journey of the mind.

-An RTÉ News report by Tom MacSweeney from 7 May 2000.
+An RTÉ News report broadcast on 7 May 2000.
 The reporter is Tom MacSweeney.

 'Jeanie Johnston' on Dublin's North Wall Quay (2009)